Online Learning FAQs

 No. However, it might if you are taking a specific type of computer course.
 Check with the instructor of the course if you are unsure.

-Mozilla Firefox works best with Blackboard.
-Have other browsers, particularly Chrome, installed on your computer because if something doesn't work in one browser, it should work in the other.
+Chrome is the preferred browser.
+However, make sure you have multiple browsers installed because if something doesn't work in one browser, it should work in the other.

-Yes, Microsoft Word is preferred.
+This depends on your instructor.
+If your instructor insists that students submit assignments in Microsoft Word, for example, you will have to do so.
 If you do not have Word, you can use Google Docs, which comes with your Zonemail account, to create your file.
-When finished, download it as a Word document before uploading into Blackboard.
+When finished, download it as a Word document before uploading it into your course.
+Of course, your instructor might insist that you upload other types of files.